-The South Atlantic Fishery Management Council (South Atlantic Council).
-The South Atlantic Council develops the amendment and submit it, to the National Marine Fisheries Service (NMFS) who, on behalf of the Secretary of Commerce, who ultimately approves, disapproves, or partially approves, and implements the actions in the amendment through the development of regulations.
+The South Atlantic Fishery Management Council (South Atlantic Council) is proposing the actions.
+The South Atlantic Council develops the amendment and submits it, to the National Marine Fisheries Service (NMFS) who, on behalf of the Secretary of Commerce, approves, disapproves, or partially approves, and implements the actions in the amendment through the development of regulations.
 NMFS is a line office of the National Oceanic and Atmospheric Administration.
 The South Atlantic Council and NMFS are also responsible for making this document available for public comment.
 The draft environmental assessment (EA) has been made available to the public during the scoping process, during public hearings, and in South Atlantic Council meeting briefing books.
-The EA/amendment will be
+The EA/amendment will be published for public comment during the notice of availability and proposed rule stages of the rulemaking process.
+The public hearing draft and final EA/amendment may be found online http://sero.nmfs.noaa.gov/sustainable_fisheries/s_atl/2014/am_dolphin_allocation/index.html.